Real-Dev-Squad/skill-tree-backend/README.md

 2. Type the following command and press Enter to install Homebrew (if not installed):
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-3.Once Homebrew is installed, run the following command to install Maven: brew install maven
+3. Once Homebrew is installed, run the following command to install Maven: brew install maven

-4.Wait for the installation process to complete.
+4. Wait for the installation process to complete.

-5.Verify the Maven installation by typing: mvn -version
+5. Verify the Maven installation by typing: mvn -version